George Andrews Howes

 Five to ten minutes into the flight, while flying through a rainstorm, the lead pilot, Captain Herbert C. Crosby, directed the flight to change to a different flight heading and radio frequency.
 Radio contact with CPT Crosby was lost during the frequency change and was not regained.

 The other two aircraft reached Chu Lai heliport and at 1400 hours search efforts were begun for the missing aircraft, a UH-1C (hull number 66-00739).
 An extensive ground and visual/electronic aerial search was initiated.
 The Huey's last known position placed it over dense jungle covered mountain foothills on the north side of the mountain range with rice fields within 2 miles to the east.
 The ground search included investigating villages in and around the helicopter's flight path and questioning anyone who might have knowledge of the aircraft's loss and the fate of its crew.
-Those efforts failed to locate either the helicopter or its crew, which consisted of
+Those efforts failed to locate either the helicopter or its crew, consisting of

 • CPT Herbert Charles Crosby, pilot